Canary Islands: Volcano erupts on La Palma, lava threatens homes | DW | 19.09.2021

 He added that prior "eruptions on the Canary Islands lasted weeks or even months."

-The island of La Palma, one of several in the Canary Islands group, has around 83,000 residents and is not a popular tourist destination.
+The island of La Palma, one of several in the Canary Islands group, has around 83,000 residents.

-La Palma is currently, along with Tenerife, the most volcanically active of the islands.
+Along with Tenerife, La Palma the most volcanically active of the islands.

 Sunday's eruption is the eighth since records began and the first on La Palma since 1971.